Est. Reading Time: 2 Minutes

 Doctor of Education in Educational Leadership

-Alyssa is a Doctor of Education, receiving her degree in Educational Leadership from Northern Arizona University.
+Alyssa holds an Ed.
+D. in Educational Leadership from Northern Arizona University.
 For the last 7 years, she has mentored hundreds of college students on how to be successful academically and in prepping for a job.

 Full Bio | All Articles | LinkedIn